Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 ## 1.2.
 Project Scope

 The application solves the following tasks of a small business:
-* attracting customers through targeted advertising customer expansion
+* Attracting customers through targeted advertising.
+Customer expansion.
+* Customers should be able to find most desirable services nearby(in terms of price and quality).
+* Opportunity for a specialist to plan your day more efficiently.
-* keeping a calendar of the accounting of working hours (dates and time of visits)
+* Keeping a calendar for the accounting of working hours (dates and time of visits).
-* opportunity for a specialist to plan your day more efficiently
-* a specialist can inform his clients about various promotions thereby increasing sales of his services
+* A specialist can inform his clients about various promotions thereby increasing sales of his services.

 The client can select the wizard based on the actual parameters of the location, free time, price range, reviews of other clients, verified photos.